 Athletic Communications Interns (Graphic Design/Media Relations/New Media)

-Goal of Internship: Gain valuable hands-on experience in collegiate athletics – specifically in the realm of Athletic Communications and game-day management – to develop the knowledge and skills necessary to peruse a career in the collegiate and professional athletics industry.
+Goal of Internship: Gain valuable hands-on experience in collegiate athletics – specifically in the realm of Athletic Communications and game-day management – to develop the knowledge and skills necessary to pursue a career in the collegiate and professional athletics industry.

 Duties & Responsibilities: